leoisl/pandora_dev_support/containerized_dev/docker/README.md

 ## Configuring docker compose in CLion

-In Clion, edit the configurations of `docker-compose` and add the env variables output by this command to the docker compose configuratiob:
+In Clion, edit the configurations of `docker-compose` and add the env variables output by this command to the docker compose configuration:

 `docker-machine env pandoravm`

 Also additionally add:

 `COMPOSE_TLS_VERSION=TLSv1_2`

+You now should be able to build and test.